 Shankar leads multiple clinical trials in the treatment of lung and urological cancers at the Peter Mac, and is chair of three TransTasman Radiation Oncology Group (TROG) studies in the fields of oligometastases, lung and kidney cancers.
 He is Co-Chair of the TROG Genitourinary Group, is an executive member of Radiation Oncology Research Committee (RORC) of the Royal Australian and New Zealand College of Radiologists (RANZCR) and Management Advisory Committee (MAC) of the Australasian Lung Cancer Trials Group (ALTG) amongst other leadership roles.
 He has research interests in high-tech radiotherapy delivery, radiation biology and radiation immunology.
 Dr. Siva joined the RSS Board of Directors in April 2020.

-Dr. Berend (Ben) J. Slotman is Professor and Chairman of the departments of Radiation Oncology at Amsterdam Universiteit Medical Center in Amsterdam, The Netherlands.
-Since 1998, he serves as Professor and Chairman of the Department of Radiation Oncology at Vrije Universiteit Medical Center in Amsterdam.
+Berend (Ben) J. Slotman, MD, PhD, FASTRO, H.FACR, Professor and Chairman of the departments of Radiation Oncology at Amsterdam Universiteit Medical Center and Vrije Universiteit Medical Center in Amsterdam, Netherlands.
+Since 1998, Ben Slotman has served as Professor and Head of the Department of Radiation Oncology at Vrije Universiteit medical center (VUmc) in Amsterdam, The Netherlands.